Portsmouth: Ferries

 Portsmouth Harbour has passenger-ferry links to Gosport and the Isle of Wight, with car-ferry service to the Isle of Wight nearby.
 Hovertravel, Britain's longest-standing commercial hovercraft service, begun in the 1960s, runs from near Clarence Pier in Southsea to Ryde, Isle of Wight.
 Portsmouth International Port has links to Caen, Cherbourg-Octeville, St Malo and Le Havre in France, Santander and Bilbao in Spain, and the Channel Islands.
-Ferry services from the port are operated by Brittany Ferries and Condor Ferries.
+Ferry services from the port are operated by Brittany Ferries and DFDS Seaways.

 On 18 May 2006, Trasmediterranea began service to Bilbao in competition with P&O's service.
 Its ferry, Fortuny, was detained in Portsmouth by the Maritime and Coastguard Agency for a number of safety violations.
-They were quickly corrected and the service was cleared for passengers on 23 May of that year.
+They were quickly corrected and the service was cleared for passengers on 23 May that year.
 Trasmediterránea discontinued its Bilbao service in March 2007, citing a need to deploy the Fortuny elsewhere.
 P&O Ferries ended their service to Bilbao on 27 September 2010 due to "unsustainable losses".
 The second-busiest ferry port in the UK (after Dover), Portsmouth handles about three million passengers per year.